 I started using CDjapan again because you can check the shipping rates at checkout and sneak in a video game to your order.
 Another important factor is that magazines and limited edition manga (which contain some extra goods like Drama Cds or a Dvd) are sold out fast at honto.jp.
 In most cases, CDjapan still has some in stock.

 If you want to support Japanese Tease click on the button below or the links above.
 These are affiliate links and will earn the site a small percentage from your order at no extra cost to you.
 Thanks a lot for this, it really helps to support the site.

 I’ve ordered quite a lot of stuff from CDjapan over the past years.
 Be it the よつばとcalendar or my latest shipment with some Japanese magazines.
 The stuff was always perfectly wrapped and securely shipped.
 Shipping times with SAL were the same as with honto and even their service is on par.
-Here are two pictures how the stuff is packed by cdjapan.
+Here are two pictures of how the stuff is packed by CDjapan.
 Manga get bundled (many 4/5) and then wrapped as a whole in bubble wrap.

 With a little trick which I’ll explain in a jiffy.
 The good thing about honto is their vast selection in general and their option to download Japanese manga and books digitally.
 Shipping costs will be determined after! ordering.
-You can choose which shipping speed to use and you will get an Email with the total you’re charged when the package is ready for dispatch.
+You can choose which shipping speed to use and you will get an email with the total you’re charged when the package is ready for dispatch.
 I always use SAL which is best explained by the Japanese Post itself.
 It results in something like 2 weeks for the delivery from Japan to Germany and probably Europe in general.
 Until now, I made about 30+ orders in total and none came in later than 2 weeks after dispatch.